rust-lang/rust/doc/tutorial-borrowed-ptr.md

 therefore a pointer into that heap box.
 Again the lifetime of `y` will be L, the remainder of the function body.
 But there is a crucial
 difference: suppose `x` were reassigned during the lifetime L?
-If we’re not careful, that could mean that the shared box would become unrooted and therefore be subject to garbage collection
+If we’re not careful, that could mean that the managed box would become unrooted and therefore be subject to garbage collection

 > ***Note:***In our current implementation, the garbage collector is
 > implemented using reference counting and cycle detection.

-For this reason, whenever the interior of a shared box stored in a mutable location is borrowed, the compiler will insert a temporary that ensures that the shared box remains live for the entire lifetime.
+For this reason, whenever the interior of a managed box stored in a mutable location is borrowed, the compiler will insert a temporary that ensures that the managed box remains live for the entire lifetime.
 So, the above example would be compiled as:

 ~~~
+# struct X { f: int }
 fn example2() {
-    let mut x = @{f: 3};
+    let mut x = @X {f: 3};
     let x1 = x;
     let y = &x1.f;     // -+ L
     ...                //  |